 *The printable catalog is subject to change.
 For the most up-to-date program requirements, information and course listings, explore our website.

 Introduces the theory and practice of public policy and administration; focuses on the administrative enforcement including relations between governmental branches; a history of administration; theories of administrative organization; the management of public organizations including leadership, personnel and budgetary concepts; planning and evaluating; public policy questions; current and future issues.
-Recommended as the first course in the BBA with a concentration in public administration and UG certificate in public administration.
+Recommended as the first course in the bachelor of arts and bachelor of science with a concentration in public administration and UG certificate in public administration.

 Units: 3 , Offered: Fall 2015